jmonlong/PopSV/README.md

 # Running PopSV on computing clusters

-PopSV workflow heavily uses [*BatchJobs* package](https://github.com/tudo-r/BatchJobs) to send computations to a cluster.
+PopSV workflow uses [*BatchJobs* package](https://github.com/tudo-r/BatchJobs) to send computations to a cluster.
 It needs some configuration but then it saves a lot of time and the pipeline can be run easily.
 For more information on how to configure it and how the pipelines are using it go to [this page](2-ClusterManagement.md).

 # FAQ